Bio

 He understands the systemic nature of the difficulties we face and has the expertise to identify and mobilise effective levers of change in civil society, government, and business.

-James is Non-Executive Director of Octopus Renewables Infrastructure Trust (ORIT PLC), an investment trust (£615m Market Cap); Non-Executive Director of Crown Agents, who work globally with leaders to accelerate self-sufficiency and prosperity; Director of Ignite Power; Africa’s fastest growing solar company; Non-Executive Director and former Chairman of energy tech start-up, Verv.
+James is Non-Executive Director of Octopus Renewables Infrastructure Trust (ORIT PLC), an investment trust (£615m Market Cap); Director of Ignite Power Africa’s fastest growing solar company and receiver of the Zayed Sustainability Prize; Non-Executive Director of Orbital-Energy; Non-Executive Director and former Chairman of energy tech start-up, Verv.

 Pattern Overlay_03.png